BenoitPAIX/16S_metabarcoding_tutorial/README.md

 physeq_subsampled
   ```

-## 3. Before stating starting the analyses, let's see why the dataset should be transformed
+## 3. Before starting starting the analyses, let's see why the dataset should be transformed

 Rarefying your datasets means that in every sample, you will randomly remove ASVs counts until they reach the same number of ASVs of the sample with the lower size.